dijasila/GPAW/doc/tutorials/nlopt/nlopt.rst

 Now the calculated SHG spectra are plotted at the end.
 Both real and imaginary parts of the computed SHG susceptibilities, obtained from two gauges are shown.
-The gauge invaerinece is confirmed from the calculation.
+The gauge invariance is confirmed from the calculation.
 Note that the bulk susceptibility (with SI units of m/V) is ill-defined for 2D materials, since the volume cannot be defined without ambiguity in 2D systems.
-Instead, the sheet susceptibility, expressed in unit of m`$^2$`/V, is an unambiguous quantity for 2D materials.
+Instead, the sheet susceptibility, expressed in unit of m`^2`/V, is an unambiguous quantity for 2D materials.
-Hence, the bulk susceptibility is transformed to the unambiguous sheet susceptibility by multiplying with the width of the unit cell in the `$z$`-direction.
+Hence, the bulk susceptibility is transformed to the unambiguous sheet susceptibility by multiplying with the width of the unit cell in the `z`-direction.

 .. literalinclude:: shg_MoS2.py
     :start-after: P4